tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

     - *Processes have to request resources in increasing order*
     - *A process can only request a lower resource if it has released all the larger ones*
     - *Best solution* but not always possible

+== Key Points

+- How to detect deadlocks?
+  - Resource allocation graph: detect cycles
+  - Timeout
+- How to fix a deadlock in a clean way?
+- What are the four conditions that characterise a deadlock?
+- What is a common practice regarding deadlocks?
+  - Preemption
+  - Killing
+  - Rollback

 = Labs